 Travertine forms when carbonate materials rapidly precipitate, caused by rain, sleet, and snow undergoes extreme heating or cooling caused by weather fluctuations usually at the mouth of a hot spring or limestone cave.
-Both marble and limestone are categorized as metamorphic rock and are formed under extreme heat and pressure.
+Both marble and limestone fall into the category of metamorphic rock and forms under extreme heat and pressure.

 Travertine is also distinct from other stones due to the fibrous pores in the stone.
 The holes in the stone can be filled for a smooth finish or left untouched, giving a rugged and natural look.
 The pores in the travertine are not only aesthetically appealing but they also quickly absorb water, making travertine a perfect choice for an outdoor area for a pool.